bnuredini/jodoro/README.md

 ## to do
-* add app icon
 * timer should only switch state w/ user interaction
-* hide settings on startup
+* keyboard shortcuts (lots of them)
-* declutter gui constructor
+* de-clutter gui constructor
-* create gap between text fields
-* save data
 * graphs for # of sessions
+* add input field validation
+* add app icon